 There's really nothing more comforting than a hearty bowl of soup.
 This feel-good soup is made in one pot and is full of fresh veggies.
 It's light enough for a weekday lunch and also hearty enough for dinner.
-Serve up this chunky vegetable soup with crusty bread or a grilled cheese sandwich.
+Serve up this chunky vegetable soup with garlic bread or a grilled cheese sandwich.

 This recipe uses basic pantry staples - items that are likely already in your pantry and refrigerator.